-The Secretary shall confer with the Chair of the Board on a regular basis to ensure effective coordination and timely in the review and approval of applications and reapplications for school approval, to promote efficiency in scheduling and expediency in decision-making.
+The Secretary shall confer with the Chair of the Board on a regular basis to ensure effective coordination in the review and approval of applications and reapplications to promote efficiency in scheduling and expediency in decision-making.

 2224.4.
 Board Approval